isomerpages/govtech-corp/_products-and-services/Collaborate With Us/Government Collaboration.md

 <p>As we transform Singapore through technology, digital government transformation
 is all about harnessing technologies to enable significant improvements and empower how we serve citizens and businesses in Singapore.
-At GovTech, we aim to lend our expertise not only in the form of product development, but also event collaborations to promote knowledge- and idea-sharing within the government.
+At GovTech, we aim to lend our expertise not only in the form of product development but also in event collaborations to promote knowledge- and idea-sharing within the government.
 Explore our collaborations to see how we can work together to provide value.</p>
 <h3>Product Collaborations</h3>
 <p>Work with us on product-related collaborations.
 This could involve tapping
-onto our experts for product developments, onboarding your services onto one of our apps like Singpass or LifeSG, or even tapping on our communities to test your products.
+onto our experts for product development, onboarding your services onto one of our apps like Singpass or LifeSG, or even tapping into our communities to test your products.
 From MOE to NEA and MOH, GovTech has collaborated with a myriad of government agencies to develop products and services - explore a few of these below.</p>